 Nurse

-Patriot Preparatory Academy is pleased to inform you that we have a part-time health officer for the coming school year.
-Mrs. Gould plans to be at school from 10am to 3:30pm every school day.
+Patriot Preparatory Academy has a nurse at school on most school days from 7:45am to 2:45pm.
 There is important information that we feel you need to be made aware of regarding our health services.

 Medications

-Please review the Guidelines for Medications at School.
-We are working to have all forms available on the school’s website, and Mrs. Gould is happy to answer any questions that you may have.
-Please notice that PRESCRIPTION medication must have a doctor’s form.
+Please notice that PRESCRIPTION medication must have a form that includes a parent/guardian signature AND the doctor’s information & signature.
 OVER-THE-COUNTER medication (if given according to the directions on the bottle) requires only a parent’s signature.
-If your child has any prescribed emergency medications (such as an EpiPen or an inhaler) or any chronic condition (such as asthma, diabetes, allergies that require an EpiPen, or seizure disorder), please see the nurse for the appropriate forms (also available online) and to discuss our emergency action plan.
+If your child has any prescribed emergency medications (such as an EpiPen or an inhaler) or any chronic condition (including asthma, diabetes, food & other allergies that require an EpiPen, seizure disorder, etc), please see the nurse for the appropriate forms (also available online) and to discuss our emergency action plan.
 We want your input so that our plan can be as personalized as possible to the needs of your child.

 Screenings

-Various screenings will be done throughout the course of the school year as time allows.
-Vision screenings will be done in kindergarten, 1st, 3rd, 5th, 7th, and 9th grades.
-Hearing screenings will be done for all children in kindergarten, 1st, 3rd, 5th, and 9th grades.
-Scoliosis is screened in middle school.
+Various screenings will be done throughout the course of the school year (as time allows), according to the recommendations of the Ohio Department of Health.
+Vision & hearing screenings are done in kindergarten plus grades 1, 3, 5, 7 (vision only), 9, & 11.
+Scoliosis screening is done in middle school (usually 7th grade).
 Also, all new students are screened if previous records do not include screening results.
-Results of all screenings will be sent home as well as referrals for further testing for those failing any portion of the screenings.
-If your child is in one of the screening grades and you do not wish for your child to participate, please submit a refusal for screening in writing (e-mail is fine) to the school office by September 11, 2017.
-These screenings will begin after that date and may take several months to complete all grade levels.
+Results of all screenings will be sent home as well as referrals for further evaluation as determined by the guidelines.
+If you do not wish for your child to participate in the screenings, please submit a refusal for screening in writing to the nurse office by September 1st of every school year.
 Please contact the nurse or your own physician if you have any specific concerns.
 Remember that these screenings do not diagnose any specific conditions; they “screen” for potential concerns that should be followed up with the appropriate referral.

 Exclusions and Immunizations